 |Patient Weight - kg

 NOTE: If a concentration of 0.2 mg/mL is used (20 mg in 100 mL), the rate should be decreased by one-half.

-Infants under 1 year of age but older than 7 weeks are moderately more sensitive to Vecuronium bromide on a mg/kg basis than adults and take about 1 1/2 times as long to recover.
+Infants under 1 year of age but older than 7 weeks are moderately more sensitive to Vecuronium bromide on a mg/kg basis than adults and take about 1½ times as long to recover.
 See also subsection of PRECAUTIONS titled Pediatric Use.
-Information presently available does not permit recommendation on usage in pediatric patients less then 7 weeks of age (see PRECAUTIONS - Pediatric Use).
+Information presently available does not permit recommendation on usage in pediatric patients less than 7 weeks of age (see PRECAUTIONS-Pediatric Use).
 There are insufficient data concerning continuous infusion of Vecuronium in pediatric patients, therefore, no dosing recommendations can be made.